 Important Notice: Elon will accept TE applicants for first-year students entering Fall 2019.
-Four scholarships will be offered to incoming first-time, first-year students.
+Three scholarships will be offered to incoming first-time, first-year students.

 Guidelines for Participation